Ted Chapelhow

-Edward Chapelhow (born 21 September 1995) is an English professional rugby league footballer who plays as a prop for the Oldham RLFC in the RFL Championship.
+Edward Chapelhow (born 21 September 1995) is an English professional rugby league footballer who plays as a for Oldham in the RFL Championship.

 Background

 Ted Chapelhow was born in Runcorn, Cheshire, England.
 His twin brother Jay Chapelhow also plays for Oldham RLFC in the RFL League 1.

 Career

 Widnes Vikings

 Chapelhow is a graduate of the Widnes Vikings Academy system and played his junior rugby league for the West Bank Bears club.
 He has represented England at youth team level.

 In 2015 he made his professional début for Whitehaven in the Kingstone Press Championship.

 He has since returned to Whitehaven in the Kingstone Press Championship as a dual-registered player.

 Ottawa Aces

 On 10 August 2020 it was announced that Chapelhow, along with his twin brother Jay, had signed for Ottawa Aces.

 Newcastle Thunder

 Due to Ottawa Aces' deferred competition start date, Chapelhow, again with his twin brother, both instead signed up for Newcastle Thunder on 24 December 2020.